By Norris Thomlinson / Deep Green Resistance Hawai’i

 While I wholeheartedly agree with Holmgren’s analysis of our global predicament, and the desirability of crashing the system, his proposal for doing so seems ineffective.
 Certainly, we should work to disengage ourselves and neighbors from the global system, but we must combine building alternative structures with actively resisting and strategically sabotaging the dominant system.

 Many people will disagree with the necessity of crashing the system, because they don’t think conditions are that bad, because they hold vague hopes that God or technology or permaculture will save us, because they fear that fighting back will increase the anger of our abusers, or because they value their own comfort more than the life of the planet.
 That’s fine; we can agree to disagree, though I encourage those people to further explore these ideas with their minds and with their hearts.

 Many people do see the destructiveness of this culture, the inevitability of its crash, and the desirability of it crashing sooner than later; but won’t want to participate directly in bringing it down for any of many perfectly legitimate reasons.
 That’s fine, too.
 There’s lots of work to do, and a role for everyone.
 You can work on restoration of your landbase or crash preparation for your community while providing material and ideological support to those on the front lines.
 We can join together as “terra-ists”, with our hands not just in the soil as Holmgren defines the term, but also working with wrenches upon the wheels, the levers, and all the apparatus of industrial civilization.

 - Endgame by Derrick Jensen, two volume analysis of the problems of civilization and the solution.
-Several excerpts available at the website.
+Many excerpts available at the website.

-- Deep Green Resistance – a book, an organization, and a strategy to save the planet
+- Deep Green Resistance book, laying out a realistic strategy to save the planet

 - Liberal vs Radical video presentation by Lierre Keith, explaining the different approaches of these two different frameworks for perceiving the world